 A sober bar offers a different environment than a typical restaurant/bar.
-Many patrons of sober pars are looking to keep an active nightlife and an outlet for all their energy that doesn’t have to involve alcohol.
+Many patrons of sober bars are looking to keep an active nightlife and an outlet for all their energy that doesn’t have to involve alcohol.
 These establishments offer karaoke, dancing, and loud music.
 Billiards, ping-pong and even indoor smoking rooms are also available.
 Sober bars are actually a re-emerging trend and not a new concept.
 The existence of sober bars can be traced as far back as the late 19th century when the temperance movement was in full swing.
 During this time, complete abstinence from alcohol was promoted and as such, there were so-called temperance zones; many of these bars lied within those zones, namely Fitzpatrick’s Temperance Bar, founded in 1890.
 Root beer is still one of their most popular drinks.
 In the present day, sober bars continue to gain traction on a global scale and find homes in vibrant locales like:

 - London, UK